bihealth/sodar-core/docs/source/dev_resource.rst

 SODAR Core provides settings for configuring your UI tests, if using the base UI test classes found in ``projectroles.tests.test_ui``.
 Default values for these settings can be found in ``config/settings/test.py``.
-The settings are as
+The settins are as
 follows:

 - ``PROJECTROLES_TEST_UI_CHROME_OPTIONS``: Options for Chrome through Selenium.